talon-one/talon_one.rb/docs/IntegrationApi.md

 Update multiple customer profiles

 Update (or create) up to 1000 [customer profiles](https://docs.talon.one/docs/dev/concepts/entities/customer-profiles) in 1 request.
 The `integrationId` must be any identifier that remains stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
-A customer profile [can be linked to one or more sessions](https://docs.talon.one/integration-api#tag/Customer-sessions).  **Note:** This endpoint does not trigger the Rule Engine.
-To trigger the Rule Engine for customer profile updates, use the [Update customer profile](#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint.
+A customer profile [can be linked to one or more sessions](https://docs.talon.one/integration-api#tag/Customer-sessions).  > [!note] This endpoint does not trigger the Rule Engine. > To trigger the Rule Engine for customer profile updates, > use the [Update customer profile](#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint.

 ### Example